Accreditation Frequently Asked Questions

 Response: Yes.
 You may send a pdf version of the document to OGCAccreditationMailbox@va.gov.

 Question: How long does the attorney accreditation application process take?

-Response: Due to a staffing shortage and backlog, we are currently making attorney accreditation determinations on complete applications with accurate information between 90 and 120 days.
+Response: We are currently making attorney accreditation determinations on complete applications with accurate information in 60-90 days.

 Question: What if I don’t know three people who can attest to my character and qualifications?

 Response: We cannot process applications that are incomplete.
 An application that is submitted without the required references will be considered incomplete unless the applicant provides an acceptable written explanation for being unable to list references.

 Question: What if my references don’t understand veterans law and therefore are not qualified to attest to my qualifications as an attorney?

 Response: Because the regulation allows you to take the qualifying CLE up to 12 months after accreditation, your references need only be able to attest to your character and qualifications as an attorney – not necessarily as a veterans law attorney.

 Question: Why do I have to provide references as to my qualifications if I have been certified by the State bar?